How Does an Air Conditioning Compressor Work?

 As mentioned before, if your filter is not being changed correctly or if your indoor coil is filthy, your system could potentially have liquid refrigerant getting back to the compressor.
 This constant compression of liquid is shortening the lifespan of this pump.
 This is why you must change your air filter every month.
 If your indoor coil is dirty, it is in your system’s best interest and your equipment’s longevity that we pull the indoor coil from the air handler and clean it properly with chemicals.

 Just as important as keeping a clean air filter, ensure the system is running with the optimum amount of refrigerant.
 Operating your AC systems with low refrigerant levels will put a strain on the pump causing premature failure.

 One of the most common occurrences you notice if your system is low on refrigerant is that the system will continuously freeze up.
 Air conditioners are a sealed system, and they do not require freon to be added to them every year.

-If you have to add refrigerant to you’re a/c system every year, you have a refrigerant leak.
+If you have to add refrigerant to your a/c system every year, you have a refrigerant leak.
 It is essential that we repair the freon leak as soon as possible to prevent significant damage.

 Air Conditioner Compressor Maintenance Q&A

 What happens if your compressor fails?
 Below are a few options that you have.

 While this makes sense if the system’s under warranty if this component is not under warranty anymore, this will be a costly repair!
 This repair can often be almost as expensive as replacing the whole outdoor module or the condenser.

 Replacing the condensing unit